yanelen/yanelen.github.io/README.md

 The game will then begin.
 Players place X and O alternately following the screen that tells whose turn it is.

-On game over, the "REMATCH" button shows up.
+On game over, a message shows who won the game and the "REMATCH" button shows up.
 The players can click the button to start a new game.

-The game board keeps track of Player X vs. Player O wins.
+The app keeps track of Player X vs. Player O wins below the game board.

 ### Getting Started